With cases piling up, an eviction crisis unfolds step by step - The Boston Globe

 “No one should be sleeping well at night when there are still way too many painful, avoidable evictions,” Sperling said.

 In Indianapolis in late October, Pamela Brewer waited nervously for a hearing on her pending eviction in a courthouse packed with hundreds of other tenants.
-There, landlords have been piling new evictions onto a backlog of thousands of older ones from the pandemic that are just now being executed.
+There, landlords have been piling new evictions onto thousands of older ones from the pandemic that are just now being executed.

 Advertisement